"Hi, Everybody, and a Very Pleasant Good Evening to You, Wherever You May Be"

 Scully first fell in love with baseball with the crowd's roar at the Polo Grounds of the then-New York Giants, who later moved west with the Brooklyn Dodgers in 1958.

 His experience of calling games began as a student at Fordham University; he immediately knew broadcasting was for him.
-With determination, Scully wanted to make an impression on the then-Dodgers broadcaster, Red Barber, by sending numerous recordings of his college games called.
-Barber gave him Scully his long-awaited chance, starting his journey to becoming the greatest baseball broadcaster of all time.
+With determination, Scully wanted to make an impression on the then-Dodgers broadcaster, Red Barber, by sending numerous recordings of his broadcasts of college games.
+Barber gave Scully his long-awaited chance, starting his journey to becoming the greatest baseball broadcaster ever.

 From that moment forward, Scully became the voice of the Dodgers—starting the following year in 1954, with Barber retired, Vin was the Dodgers announcer for every game.

 Scully called some of the most iconic moments in baseball history, from the first and only perfect game in World Series history, which was also a no-hitter.
-This record stood until this year when the Houston Astros threw a combined no-hitter in a World Series game against the Philadelphia Phillies.
+This record stood until this year, when the Houston Astros threw a combined no-hitter in a World Series game against the Philadelphia Phillies.
 That perfect game he called in the World Series, might I add, was against the Dodgers, then playing in Brooklyn.
-When Scully called that historic final out, it was with excitement, a sweet and soothing and poetic touch, "Got him!
+Scully called that historic final out with excitement, a sweet, soothing, and poetic touch, "Got him!
 The greatest game ever pitched in baseball history by Don Larsen, a no-hitter, a perfect game in a World Series.
 Never in the history of the game has it ever happened in a World Series.
 Don Larsen pitches a perfect game, retiring 27 Dodgers in a row.
 When you put it in a World Series, you set the biggest diamond in the biggest ring."
 No matter what, Vin called games as they should be called, as they happen, with no bias for one team or the other—Vin did just that all 67 of his years in the booth as the voice of the Dodgers.

 While many Dodger fans loved and admired him as a part of their experience, he was so much bigger than the game of baseball—he became a part of every family that listened to broadcasts of Dodger Baseball, either on television or radio.